Church Safety Resources

 Insurance Board offers more than insurance against loss.
 We provide information, consultation and programs that enable you to prevent loss before it happens.
 This helps fulfill your responsibility to provide a safe place for worship and ministry and to protect your church property.

-The tragic events of November 5th, 2017, in Sutherland Springs, Texas, as well as recent similar tragedies, remind us that life is precious and that evil has the potential to find us anywhere, even in houses of worship.
-In times like these, there are few words that can describe the unimaginable horror that gripped congregants of the First Baptist Church that Sunday, or that can begin to bring comfort to those grieving the loss of loved ones taken by such senseless violence.
+The tragic events of October 28, 2018, in Pittsburgh as well as recent similar tragedies, remind us that life is precious and that evil has the potential to find us anywhere, even in houses of worship.
+In times like these, there are few words that can describe the unimaginable horror that gripped worshippers at Tree of Life Congregation Synagogue, or that can begin to bring comfort to those grieving the loss of loved ones taken by such senseless violence.

 Circumstances as these are never easy to discuss.
 And, despite these gun related tragedies, our politicians have proven to be unmoved time, and again, to offer up any solutions that have the potential to thwart the ability of certain individuals to obtain such weapons.
 Consequently, we are obligated to discuss the propensity for these situations to occur in our country, and in our congregations.